Centre Pompidou: 2025–2030 closure and international expansion

 A major renovation is due to take place between 2025 and 2030.
 The Centre Pompidou is closed from 2 March 2025 until 2030.
 The BPI is temporarily relocated to its Lumière building at 40 avenue des Terroirs de France on 25 August 2025.

 On 22 September 2025, the Centre Pompidou announced its full closure for a major renovation project scheduled to last until 2030.
-Although preparatory closures had begun earlier in the year, with the suspension of access to parts of the collection and the relocation of the Bibliothèque publique d’information (BPI), the complete shutdown marked the start of the modernization phase.
-The renovation aims to remove asbestos, upgrade technical systems, improve accessibility, and enhance the building’s energy efficiency while preserving its architectural identity.
+Although preparatory closures had begun earlier in the year, with the suspension of access to parts of the collection and the relocation of the Bibliothèque publique d'information (BPI), the complete shutdown marked the start of the modernization phase.
+The renovation aims to remove asbestos, upgrade technical systems, improve accessibility, and enhance the building's energy efficiency while preserving its architectural identity.
 The project is being led by the architectural firm Moreau Kusunoki, in collaboration with Frida Escobedo.

 While the renovation is underway, Centre Pompidou will internationally expand, opening its first South American space in 2027.
-The new $240 million satellite is schedule to launch in November 2027 and will be located in Foz do Iguaçu, Brazil.
+The new $240 million satellite is scheduled to launch in November 2027 and will be located in Foz do Iguaçu, Brazil.
 Centre Pompidou plans to continue its satellite expansion in other locations, such as Shanghai and Málaga.
+A North American satellite is currently approved for construction in Jersey City, New Jersey; however in February 2026, the Mayor of Jersey City announced that the project would not go forward.

-At the same time, the Centre Pompidou launched the program “Constellation”, designed to display its national collection across France and internationally.
+At the same time, the Centre Pompidou launched the program "Constellation", designed to display its national collection across France and internationally.
 Early Constellation projects included exhibitions in Lille, Metz, and Monaco.